StevenGnt/vagrant/README.md

 ## TODO

+### Common
+- Fix first provision failure (seems to search for packages in the wrong place)

 ### WebPHP stack
-- First provision on the VM fails (seems to search for package in the wrong place), those next work
 - Enable PHP-FPM errors logging
 - Fix MySQL root login

 ### JS stack
-- Fill the JS stack
+- NodeJS, NPM and various NPM modules seem to be missing in the PATH